 Maui is much more, however, and a great way to see some of the other parts of the island is to drive through Upcountry.
 The drive starts at the North Shore town of Pa`ia, continues through the paniolo (cowboy) town of Makawao, to Kula known for its flowers, vegetables, and ranches and ends at `Ulupalakua where you can enjoy eating fresh Maui beef for lunch while sipping a glass of Maui wine.

 If you enjoy the water, you'll surely appreciate the warm, clear waters of the Pacific Ocean.
 Great snorkeling can often be done right off the beach, especially at such favorite spots as at Black Rock on Ka'anapali Beach.

-Even if you never get into the water, people watching is always fun and you'll see people of all ages from all over the world enjoying Maui's beaches.Continue to 9 of 9 below.
+Even if you never get into the water, people watching is always fun.

-While many whale watch excursions are offered by companies such as the Pacific Whale Foundation (and I encourage everyone to take at least one), there are plenty of places across the island where you can see the whales from shore.
-You may even be able to see them from your own hotel lanai!
+While many whale watch excursions are offered by companies such as the Pacific Whale Foundation (and we encourage everyone to take at least one), there are plenty of places across the island where you can see the whales from shore.
+You may even be able to see them from your own hotel.